hbctraining/scRNA-seq_online/schedule/README.md

    4. [Normalization and regressing out unwanted variation](../lessons/06_SC_SCT_normalization.md)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
          <br>During the analysis we will be making lots of comparisons; between cells, between samples, or both.
 To make accurate comparisons of gene expression we need to first perform normalization.
-We also want o make sure that we have removed the unwanted effects of any known sources of variation.
-This way we obtain a more clear signal from the biological differences we are actually interested in. <br><br>In this lesson you will:<br>
+We also want to make sure that the differences we find are a true biolgical effect and not a result of other sources of unwanted variation . <br><br>In this lesson you will:<br>
             - Assess your data for any unwanted variation<br>
-            - Normalize the data while also regressing out any identified sources of unwated variation <br><br>
+            - Normalize the data while also regressing out any identified sources of unwanted variation <br><br>
         </details>